pindi-krishna/ML-and-DL-Notes/Machine-Learning/README.md

 ## Machine Learning

 1. AI systems need the ability to acquire their own knowledge, by extracting patterns from raw data.
 This capability is known as machine learning.

 1. What a typical “learning machine” does, is finding a mathematical formula, which, when applied to a collection of inputs (called “training data”), produces the desired outputs.

 1. Machine learning can also be defined as the process of solving a practical problem by

     1. Gathering a dataset

     1. Algorithmically building a statistical model based on that dataset.

 ## Representation Learning

 1. The performance of these simple machine learning algorithms depends heavily on the representation of the data they are given.
-Look at figure  \ref{fig:image_1}

 1. Many artificial intelligence tasks can be solved by designing the right set of features to extract for that task, then providing these features to a simple machine learning algorithm.